ML1758/python-challenge/README.md

 python-challenge Assignment - Milinda 'ML' Liyanage

-## There are two programs to analise two separet data sets
+## There are two programs to analyse two separate data sets

 ### PyBank

-* This program analyse a profit and loss data set and provide a summary.
+* This program analyses a profit and loss data set and provide a summary.

-* run the [maim.py](PyBank/mail.py) program which out put the result on to screen and write to text file in analysis folder
+* run the [main.py](PyBank/mail.py) program which output the results on to the screen and write to a text file in the analysis folder.

 #### Data File